 - Suspicion of prostate or bladder cancer (see separate guidelines)

 - Benign prostatic obstruction, most likely diagnosis age 55 - 80

 Straightforward LUTS can be reasonably managed in primary care.

 - Urine dipstick -(treat haematuria, sterile pyuria on merits)

-Frequency volume chart (drinking and voiding diary for 3 days)
+- Frequency volume chart (drinking and voiding diary for 3 days) –link to I-PSS

-- Flow tests and post void residual bladder scan (where available, NB need voided volume> 150mls and 2-3 voids for validity).
+- Post void residual bladder scan (where available, NB need voided volume> 150mls for validity).

 Conservative treatment options for storage symptoms: